yulinlina/Bug-Algorithm/README.md

 * srv folder: contains your custom ROS services
 * CMakeLists.txt: list of cmake rules for compilation
 * Package.xml: Package information and dependencies
+## Usage
+use the command `roslaunch wk2Assignment wk2Assignment.launcg`
+then type the number of the bug algorithm you want to use
+0: bug0
+1: bug1
+2: bug2
 ### 1. Urdf xacro.py
 The tutorials can be found in [here](https://www.yuque.com/yulinlin-rf5a0/qfbvb9/xyctsx#E6cgE)
 The topic used: